CloudCannon/base-jekyll-template/_posts/video_defaults.md

 video_id: <youtube videoID>
 description: <description not shown to user, used for SEO>
 categories:
-  - <category title this will be put under>
+  - <YOU CAN ONLY HAVE ONE CATEGORY, put all meta data in description, category title this will be put under>
 resources:
   - name: <name of link below video>
     link: <link>